syncfusion-content/wpf-docs/wpf/Sparkline/Markers.md

 ---
 layout: post
 title: Markers in WPF Sparkline control | Syncfusion
-description: Learn here all about Markers support in Syncfusion WPF Sparkline (SfSparkline) control and more.
+description: Learn here all about Markers support in Syncfusion WPF Sparkline (SfSparkline) control, its elements and more.
 platform: wpf
 control: SfSparkline
 documentation: ug